Best Calorie Tracking Apps of 2026: Complete Comparison

 Our Take

-Lose It! hits a nice balance between simplicity and features.
-It's not as comprehensive as MyFitnessPal or as detailed as Cronometer, but it's pleasant to use daily.
-The AI photo feature is decent but not as refined as Calvin's.
+Lose It! hits a decent balance between simplicity and features.
+It's not as deep as MyFitnessPal or Cronometer, but it's pleasant to use daily.
+The AI photo feature is fine, but not as refined as Calvin's.

 MacroFactor